bajtos/talks/2020-hold-my-context.md

 single-threaded event loop.

-The talk will describe different solutions people have been using (and abandoning) over the past 6+ years, dive into history of domains and async hooks, explain what's so difficult about context keeping, and finally offer the bright future that's coming with the recently introduced `AsyncLocalStorage` API.
+The talk will describe different solutions people have been using (and abandoning) over the past 6+ years, dive into the history of domains and async hooks, explain what's so difficult about context keeping.
+Finally, I'll discuss the `AsyncLocalStorage` API introduced by Node.js 14 and show how to use it in practice.

 ## Talk description and abstract